Cameroon 1-1 Mali: Indomitable Lions claw back in final Africa Cup of Nations test fixture | Goal.com

-Cameroon 1-1 Mali: Indomitable Lions claw back in final Africa Cup of Nations test fixture
+Cameroon 1-1 Mali: Indomitable Lions claw back Eagles in final Afcon test match

 The Villarreal attacker's goal cancelled out Youssouf Kone's 22nd-minute opener for The Eagles in the Qatari capital of Doha.